picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 code $template.TemplatePath
 ```

-Just for reference the layout of the Plaster templates is very flexible, the module one we're looking at is the following.
+Just for reference, the layout of the Plaster templates is very flexible, the module one we're looking at is the following.

 ```text
 NewPowerShellScriptModule     - This is the root of the Plaster template